CyberShadow/DBugTests/README.md

 Structure
 ---------

-Each issue's files reside in a directory named by the issue number.
+Each issue's files reside in a subdirectory (under the `bugs` directory) named by the issue number.

 Each directory can contain the following files:

  - `*.d` - test case code.